leanprover/logic_and_proof_lean3/axiomatic_foundations.rst

     \emptyset, \{ \emptyset \}, \{ \{ \emptyset \} \}, \{ \emptyset, \{ \emptyset \} \}, \{ \{ \{ \emptyset \} \} \}, \ldots

-But the axioms so far do not allow us to define sets that are much "richer" than these.
+But the axioms so far do not allow us to define sets that are more interesting than these.
 In particular, none of the axioms gives us an infinite set.
 So we need a further axiom to tell us that such a set exists.

 Remember that in :numref:`Chapter %s <the_natural_numbers_and_induction>` we characterized the natural numbers as a set with a distinguished element, :math:`0`, and an injective operation :math:`\mathit{succ}`, satisfying the principles of induction and recursive definition.
 In set theory, everything is a set, so if we want to represent the natural numbers in that framework, we need to identify them with particular sets.
 There is a natural choice for :math:`0`, namely, the empty set, :math:`\emptyset`.
 For a successor operation, we will use the function :math:`\mathit{succ}` defined by :math:`\mathit{succ}(x) = x \cup \{ x \}`.
 The choice is a bit of a hack; the best justification for the definition is that it works.
 With this definition, the first few natural numbers are as follows: